huaweicloud/terraform-provider-huaweicloud/docs/resources/dcs_instance.md

     Proxy cluster instance specifications support `64`, `128`, `256`, `512`, and `1024`.
   + **Memcached**: Stand-alone and active/standby type instance values: `2`, `4`, `8`, `16`, `32` and `64`.

-* `flavor` - (Required, String) The flavor of the cache instance, which including the total memory, available memory, maximum number of connections allowed, maximum/assured bandwidth and reference performance.
+* `flavor` - (Optional, String) The flavor of the cache instance, which including the total memory, available memory, maximum number of connections allowed, maximum/assured bandwidth and reference performance.
   It also includes the modes of Redis instances.
 You can query the *flavor* as follows:
   + It can be obtained through this data source `huaweicloud_dcs_flavors`.